CDTDigital/CDT-ADPQ-0117/README.md

   *	Cancel and Track Orders (user)
   *	Track, Analyze, and Visualize Orders (administrator)
   * No exception handling, logging, or authentication and authorization for prototype
- *	Identify Initial Technical Strategy – domain-driven rapid prototyping tools generate the basic product scaffolding to create, retrieve, update, and delete domain entities (e.g. products, users, orders) (see 4 and 5 below)
+ *	Identify Initial Technical Strategy – domain-driven rapid prototyping tools generate the basic product scaffolding to create, retrieve, update, and delete domain entities (e.g. products, users, orders) (see __DevOps Tools and Technologies__ and __Application Tools and Technologies__ below)
  *	Develop Initial Release Plan – One release with three week long sprints -  One inception Sprint and two Construction sprints.
  *	Secure Funding – Proposal budget approved based on hourly rates for team members.
  *	Form Work Environment – Most team members share office space at the same address; however, in some cases remote collaboration is required.
 Webex is used for virtual meetings and Trello is used to collaborate and track project activities